PriscillaOng12/MediSync/README.md

 - Database: Choose a database system compatible with Django, such as PostgreSQL, MySQL, or SQLite.

 - Google Calendar API Credentials: To enable Google Calendar integration, you'll need to obtain API credentials from the Google Developer Console.
+Instructions: [https://developers.google.com/identity/sign-in/web/server-side-flow](url)

 ### Installation